trianglesplatting/triangle-splatting/README.md

 If you want to run some pretrained scene on a game engine for yourself, you can download the *Garden* and *Room* scenes from the [following link](https://drive.google.com/drive/folders/1_TMXEFTdEACpHHvsmc5UeZMM-cMgJ3xW?usp=sharing).

-## Acknowledgements
-This project is built upon 3D Convex Splatting and 3D Gaussian Splatting.
-We want to thank the authors for their contributions.

-J. Held and A. Cioppa are funded by the F.R.S.-FNRS.
-The research reported in this publication was supported by funding from KAUST Center of Excellence on GenAI, under award number 5940.
-This work was also supported by KAUST Ibn Rushd Postdoc Fellowship program.
-The present research benefited from computational resources made available on Lucia, the Tier-1 supercomputer of the Walloon Region, infrastructure funded by the Walloon Region under the grant agreement n°1910247.

 ## BibTeX
 If you find our work interesting or use any part of it, please cite our paper:
 ```bibtex